tanluuuuuuu/product-attribution-extraction/README.md

 For better result, please remove brand name from text due to  potential contextual similarities.

 # Future works
-- Update more material vocabularies, contexts in training data
+- Update more material and color vocabularies, contexts in training data
+- Add more attributes for extraction.